bartenbach/updot/README.md

 updot is a script for tracking and updating all of your dotfiles to your repository.

-Instead copying dotfiles one by one and forgetting what files have changed, they are stored in updot's *dotfile array* and diffed/updated automagically!
+Instead copying dotfiles one by one and forgetting what files have changed, they are stored in updot's dotfiles array and diffed/updated automagically!

 ##installation
 1. Save updot.
 Then, ``chmod +x updot && mv updot /usr/local/bin``